neovim/neovim.github.io/_posts/2017-05-02-newsletter.md

 Development Goodies
 -------------------
+### Features

 - **Externalized Tabline** - Thanks @dzhou121
     Every UI component that is externalized means that nvim can run faster.
-- More static analysis (PVS studio).
+- PVS studio static analysis.
 We now have static analysis by coverity, clang-scan, clang ASan/UBSan, clint, luacheck, and PVS

 ### Upcoming